NBA Rumors: NFL Owners Tried To Hire Away Commissioner Adam Silver

 That’s according to a bombshell report from ESPN’s Ramona Shelburne Thursday, which stated that NFL owners have reached out to Silver about becoming commissioner of the NFL.
 The report stated that while Silver did not explicitly confirm the NFL’s overtures, “sources close to the situation” confirmed that NFL owners approached Silver about replacing Roger Goodell as NFL commissioner.

-The commissioner has also had job entreties from Fortune 500 corporations, the report said.
+The commissioner has also had job inquiries from Fortune 500 corporations, the report said.

 The reaching out doesn’t appear to have gotten very far.